Boss Relationship Worksheet

 Please complete the challenge that you see below.

-After completing the Boss Relationship Worksheet, you will find that the following will prove helpful in showing you how to cultivate a better working relationship with your boss:
+After completing the Boss Relationship Worksheet, take a look at the information below.
+It will prove helpful in showing you how to cultivate a better working relationship with your boss:

 complement-dont-criticize-your-boss